HomeBlog

 • The employee hasn’t already been reimbursed for the same use of their vehicle.
 This doesn’t refer to reimbursing tolls or additional travel insurance that weren’t included in this allowance.

-It’s worth mentioning that a reasonable per-kilometer allowance isn’t treated as an income, so your employees won’t have to include it in their tax returns.
+It’s worth mentioning that a reasonable per-kilometer allowance isn’t treated as income, so your employees won’t have to include it in their tax returns.

 Using a company car